Vivian Beaumont Theater: First two seasons

 The theater had 31,400 subscribers before the first play of the Beaumont's second season opened in late 1966.
 The season's first two plays were The Alchemist and Yerma.
-Blau left at the beginning of 1967, saying: "The climate is no longer right for me to do what I came to do in the form I had in mind."
+Blau left at the beginning of 1967, saying: "The climate is no longer right for me to do what I came to do in the form I had in mind", as he had considered the Beaumont Theater's acoustics and technical design difficult to work with.
 Afterward, the Beaumont produced Galileo in April 1967.
 Galileo was the first play by an American playwright at the Beaumont, placating critics who objected to the number of plays by foreign authors.
 Next, Alexander H. Cohen leased the theater for the opening of The Unknown Soldier and His Wife that July.
 The repertory program was still not successful; The New York Times reported in late 1967 that Lincoln Center's "inability to build a successful repertory theater" was the complex's "greatest shortcoming" creatively.
 The experimental Forum in the Beaumont's basement opened on November 10, 1967.